turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-ERC20-token-on-remix.md

 # How to mint your own fungible Celo Token

 ## Prerequisite:
-1. Celo environment setup on Remix, tutorial for which can be found [here]()
+1. Celo environment setup for Remix, tutorial for which can be found [here](network-documentation/celo/tutorial/celo-for-remix.md)
 2. Basic knowledge of solidity and Remix